jensjns/wp-admin-red-button/README.md

 Usage
 -----
-To use the button you must use both "button" and "button-red" on the element you wish.
+To use the button you must use both "button" and "button-red" classes on the element you want to use as a red button.